New Mexico Residential Building Contractor Part 1 (GB-2) - Books & Courses Rental Package

 • Included Rental Book: International Energy Conservation Code, 2021

-• Included Rental Book: The Contractor's Guide to Quality Concrete Construction - 4th Edition
+• Included Rental Book: The Contractor's Guide to Quality Concrete Construction, 4th Edition

 • Included Rental Book: Roofing Construction and Estimating